 |Graduate||Fall, Spring, Summer||9+ hours||7 to 8 hours||5 to 6 hours|

 Scholarships are available only for enrollment during the academic year.
-If you meet other eligibility criteria, federal direct loans can be used for summer enrollment.
+If you meet other eligibility criteria, federal direct loans and grant aid can be used for summer enrollment.

 Students enrolled at the University for Summer only, currently pursuing a degree at another school (Summer Visitor), and who do not plan to attend a regular fall/spring semester at UL Lafayette are NOT eligible for Federal Student Aid at UL Lafayette.